atla-ai/atla-sdk-python/examples/cookbooks/README.md

 The first section will show you how to run multi-criteria evals on one/many datapoints across 3 criteria using our async client.
 The second section will showcase how our model performs on multi-criteria evals, across 12 criteria on the public [FLASK](https://arxiv.org/pdf/2307.10928) dataset.

+# Atla on Langfuse

+You can use Selene as an LLM Judge in Langfuse to monitor your app’s performance in production using traces, as well as to run experiments over datasets pre-production.
+We provide demo videos and cookbooks for both use cases.
+Click [here](https://github.com/atla-ai/atla-sdk-python/blob/main/examples/cookbooks/langfuse) to go to our Langfuse cookbooks.

 # Contact
 Get in touch with us if there's another use case you'd like to see a cookbook for!